 No, to fully understand the FFV port to iOS, you have to jump all the way to the game that has been holding the final position in the Marathon for years now: Final Fantasy Dimensions (Dimensions was finally supplanted as the most recent Marathon-playable game by FFXV and its co-releases in late 2016).
 FFD was initially released in Japan as a cell phone game, and was ported over to smartphone with a new engine.
 This engine, in turn, was refined and used for FFV, and FFV’s engine was refined to remake FFVI.
 It’s been fun looking at these three games (I’ve been taking sneak peeks at FFD) because their evolution is very overt.
 It’s like watching Square Enix and their 2nd party developers master the idea of an RPG interface all over again, simply because the smartphone forces them to do so.
 FFV controls better than FFD, and FFVI controls better than FFV, simply because the engine was being constantly improved.
 Sitting in the middle, FFV is nowhere near as stiff as FFD, but also not as smooth as FFVI.
 It’s kind of hard to go back to after playing FFVI, but as weird as it feels to type it, the same could be said of any 80s RPG for their interface faults!

 I suppose I should discuss those interface faults at the outset.
 The game has two sloppy issues that continue to come up.
-First, FFV features a scrolling list of commands on the right side of the screen that never scrolls smoothly, generally sticks commands at the top and bottom only part-way onto the screen even if you’re trying to reach them, and oh yeah, you have to touch the menu to slide it, which means you just as often hit the actual buttons while trying to scroll away from them.
+First, FFV features a scrolling list of commands on the right side of the screen that never scrolls smoothly, generally sticks commands at the top and bottom of the list only part-way onto the screen even when you try to scroll to them.
+Ooh yeah, you have to touch the menu to slide it, which means you just as often hit a button instead of scroll away from them.
 Secondly, the game lets you move in all directions on the overworld, not on the grid, but has at least one precision movement challenges so far and refuses to let you into small passageways unless you thread the needle.
 The first entirely the developer’s fault and the latter was a problem the original Zelda dealt with back in 1986 by having Link slide around blocks he’s stuck on.
 Don’t make 27 year old mistakes, developers, it just makes you look silly.

 But enough about controls: you want me to talk about the infamous graphics!
 And you’re going to be disappointed.
 While I didn’t grow up with this art in any way, not only does it not bother me but I think it actually looks great.
 The only real exceptions are Bartz’s awful outfit and the use of some of the original Amano portraits, which I’ll discuss as we go.
-Maybe I’m not the best judge of this (my standard for game art tends to be “If I can tell what’s going on, I’m fine,”) but I remember my knee-jerk reaction being positive and haven’t had any particular reason to feel differently ever since.
+Maybe I’m not the best judge of this (my standard for game art tends to be “If I can tell what’s going on, I’m fine,”) but I remember my initial reaction to the art stylebeing positive and haven’t had any particular reason to feel differently ever since.

 Screenshots in this Journal come from Tarosan’s longplay of the RPGe translation of FFV on the Super Famicom, available from World of Longplays (YouTube).
 Or at least… I think it’s the RPGe translation.
 I’m not aware of any other, but I can’t find any credit in the video or description!
 Did I miss it?
 GBA screenshots also come from World of Longplays (YouTube), this time by Valis77.